voxpupuli/voxpupuli.github.io/_docs/how_to_run_tests.md

 ]
 ```

-This returns names that show puppet implementation (openvox or puppet) / language version, and operating system / version.
+This returns names that show Puppet implementation (OpenVox or Puppet) / language version, and operating system / version.
-It also provides the environment variables needed to be applied to run beaker for this combination.
+It also provides the environment variables needed to be applied to run Beaker for this combination.

 #### Running Beaker

-Running beaker is handled via a rake task `bundle exec rake beaker`, and either exporting variables or setting them for a single run are both supported:
+Running Beaker is handled via a rake task `bundle exec rake beaker`, and either exporting variables or setting them for a single run are both supported:

 1. export variables, then run `bundle exec rake beaker`
    ```shell